bvmeggelen/confluent-dev-validator/README.md

 # browse to Topics > debug > messages and see your message
 ```

+# Samples

+See `~/samples/`.
+Make sure for every .json file, there must be an .avsc file.

 # Confluent Kafka Development Environment

 A complete development environment for working with Apache Kafka, Schema Registry, and Avro schemas using JavaScript/Node.js.